yongdd/deep-langevin-fts/README.md

   High-level interface for PyTorch
   https://www.pytorchlightning.ai/

 * * *
-`Langevin FTS`, `PyTorch` and `PyTorch-lightning` should be installed in the same virtual environment.
-For instance, if you have installed `Langevin FTS` in virtual environment `envlfts`, install `PyTorch` and `PyTorch-lightning` after activating `envlfts` using the following commands.
-(Assuming the name of your virtual environment is `envlfts`)

-  `conda activate envlfts`
-  `conda install pip matplotlib pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch`
-  `pip install pytorch-lightning`
-* * *
-You can run `python run_simulation.py` which performs a L-FTS with pretrained model to test your installation.
+After the installation, you can run `python run_simulation.py` which performs a L-FTS with pretrained model to test your installation.

 # Usage